 Typically, in any situation where there is a child under the age of 18 and the parents of that child do not reside together then one of the parents is going to be ordered to make a monthly child support payment to other.
 Usually, the payor is the person who has less custodial time.

 The way the court looks at it is if a child has a primary residence, for example, with her father then the court considers that the father provides the primary household for the child and is already spending money on things like rent, utilities, and groceries.
 The person who has less time with the child typically has to pay, because, in this theoretical scenario, the mother is not paying the rent for the home where the child primarily lives, so instead the court will require the mother to make a payment to the father to help contribute to that expense.

 Consult with a Virginia Child Support Attorney

 When you are looking for a child support lawyer, it is important to find a lawyer in NoVa who has considerable experience.
 Child support law involves a number of nuances, and when they become highly contested, it is important to have an attorney beside you.
 It is important for a child support lawyer to fully understand the ins and outs of child support law because, once an order is put into place with the child support amount set, the parties are bound by that order until a material change occurs that allows for one party to request an order modification.

-A seasoned Virginia child support lawyer will provide you with a full assessment of your case and ensure that all factors relevant to your situation are properly addressed and included.
+A Virginia child support lawyer will provide you with a full assessment of your case and ensure that all factors relevant to your situation are properly addressed and included.
 An attorney can provide guidance on whether a deviation from the statutory amount of child support is appropriate in your case.
 A family law attorney in NoVa helps clients collect on child support orders so that the child receives the support amount they are entitled to.
+Call now.